Biden tests positive for COVID. Here are details about his diagnosis and treatment.

 Is Biden undergoing COVID treatment?

-The president has already taken one dose of Paxlovid, a medication used to treat COVID.
-In Thursday's update, Biden's doctor said the president "continues to receive Paxlovid."
+As of Saturay, the president has completed his sixth dose of Paxlovid, a medication used to treat COVID.

 The U.S. Centers for Disease Control and Prevention recommends people with a respiratory virus stay home and away from others if experiencing symptoms.
 The agency said patients can resume normal activities when symptoms are improving and they have not had a fever for at least 24 hours.